beetbox/audioread/README.rst

 2.1.7
   Properly close some filehandles in the FFmpeg backend (thanks to
   @RyanMarcus).
+  The maddec backend now always produces bytes objects, like the other backends (thanks to @ssssam).

 2.1.6
   Fix a "no such process" crash in the FFmpeg backend on Windows Subsystem for